Access Code: A single-use code provided to the reader that allows them to access any courseware that may be paired with an eTextbook.

 Equitable Access: Equitable Access (EA) gives students day-one access to the assigned learning materials for all courses for which they are enrolled for a flat price.
-Faculty choose the materials and students can opt out at the program level.
+Teaching staff choose the materials and students can opt out at the programme level.
 This differs from Inclusive Access (IA) which is a course-by-course model that allows students to opt out at the course level.

 International Standard Book Number (ISBN): Unique and standard identification for a text.
-One book may have multiple ISBNs based on various print formats (black and white, color, binding, extras).
+One book may have multiple ISBNs based on various print formats (black and white, colour, binding, extras).
 Related: See Custom ISBN.